About Chris Gardiner

-Thanks for taking a moment to read about myself, the photographer, designer and all around creator of all things digital.
+Thanks for taking a moment to read about myself, the photographer, designer and all around creator of digital assets.
 If you want to see more about my work history and experience, than about me - the person - then you should check out "My Work" section.
-But let's face it, when you're hiring a freelancer for something like a destination wedding, or a prolonged commercial project - you will be seeing them a whole lot, so it can be in everyone's favour for you to get along great together.

 I spent 5 years in Lake Louise, working as a hotel chef and "living the dream" as they'd say.
 During my time cooking there, something in me decided I didn't want to have someone other than myself deciding on my 40 or more hour a week schedule for the rest of my life, and that was the birth of my transition into professional photography, video and design.
 In the years that followed, I moved back to Ontario for a short time, and although I worked on some great, and unique projects for the time, the mountains were calling, and I'd be back in the west before I knew it.
 I decided to make Kelowna, BC my new home.
 An ideal location in the British Columbia interior.
 Has mountains of its own, yet particularly mild weather in the valley winters and downright perfect summer weather indefinitely.
 It had the small town feel I liked about Banff but a good mix of the city amenities I grew up with.
 And it was a photographer's dream.
 There was a lot of stuff going on in the area, and was such a central location that trips to the coast, or to deeper mountains weren't ever out of the question.
 Kelowna allowed my professional photography to flourish and adapt into more design and video related services as well.